 Q: What is the price of a subscription to your Member Services section?

 A: Subscription to the Member Services section is very reasonable.
 We charge $12.95 for 30 days; $29.95 for 90 days and just $49.95 for a full year.
-We also offer a special five day trial for only $3.95.
-We offer the trial, because we want to make our service practically risk free.
+We also offer a special five-day membership for only $3.95.
+We offer this short membership, because we want to make our service practically risk free.
 We are fully convinced you will think a membership is an excellent value.
 If you are even remotely considering spending some time working in one of Alaska’s fishing industries, a subscription to our Members Service is well worth the price.

 When you are ready to cancel your membership, we make it very easy, simply go to our MEMBERSHIP CANCELLATION PAGE and follow the instructions.

 The transaction will show up on credit card statements as “JobFinderSites.com – 866-721-6083.